Thule people: Punuk and Birnirk stages, c. 800 CE to 1400 CE

 Birnirk culture is best known along coastal northern and western Alaska.
 There are three phases of Birnirk culture: Early Birnirk, Middle Birnirk, and Late Birnirk.
 These phases were primarily distinguishable by gradual changes in harpoon head and arrow styles.
 Harpoon heads were more often made of antler, rather than ivory, and were characterized by medially-placed, trifurcated spurs during Early Birnirk, bifurcated in Middle Birnirk, and single-laterally-placed spurs in Late Birnirk.

 The Birnirk people used many of the same hunting methods and technology as Punuk and Old Bering Sea, but there was no art.
 There is very little evidence of tool or weapon decoration.
 The little art that was present in the Birnirk stage was limited to spiral and concentric motifs on clay pots with bone paddles.
-They did use sledges, of the same basic design as were later used with dog teams.
+They did use sledges, of the same basic design as the dog sleds that were later used with dog teams.
 Birnirk people were sea-mammal hunters who engaged in fishing and whaling.
 Birnirk houses were square shaped, with walls constructed of horizontal logs and single or double posts in each corner.
 Sleeping areas were at the back of the dwelling and were either built up or at floor level.
 No interior hearths were found in the house ruins, although heavily encrusted and fire-blackened pottery vessel fragments suggest extensive use of open fires.